munificent/game-programming-patterns/book/singleton.markdown

 The term for things like logging that appear scattered throughout a codebase is a "cross-cutting concern".
 Handling cross-cutting concerns gracefully is a continuing architectural challenge, especially in statically typed languages.

-"Aspect-oriented programming" was designed to address just these concerns.
+[Aspect-oriented programming](http://en.wikipedia.org/wiki/Aspect-oriented_programming) was designed to address these concerns.

 </aside>